 What if a cloud could play the piano?
 This question is no longer as absurd as you would think, thanks to a new project by creative artist David Bowen.
 Take a listen to the result below.

-Bowen invented a procedure using a camera to track cloud movements, which are then transmitted to a machine that strikes the piano keys.
+Bowen invented a procedure using the camera to track cloud movements, which are then transmitted to a machine that strikes the piano keys.
 The effect is more impressive than you might at first imagine, although it’s a little disconcerting at times as the tone of the music shifts rapidly.
 But as Bowen points out on the project’s page, “It may sound chaotic at times, but so is nature after all.”

 The playing is made possible by a computer program, which takes the images from the camera and records how the clouds move over virtual keys on a piano computer program.
 It then sends the information to the machine to play a real piano.